shidel/FDI/README.md

 ### Build files and directories

-    FDIBUILD\FDIBUILD.CFG - Configuration file for FDINST.
+    BUILD\BUILD.CFG - Configuration file for FDINST for install media. (not for the OS installation, that is located in SETTINGS)

-    FDIBUILD\PACKAGES.LST - List of packages to use for install disk.
+    BUILD\PACKAGES.LST - List of packages to use for install disk.

-    FDIBUILD\CLEANUP.LST - Files/directories to be removed after all packages
+    BUILD\CLEANUP.LST - Files/directories to be removed after all packages
     have been added to the install disk.

     FDISETUP\ - Contains installer files.

+    SETTINGS\ - General OS installation settings and configurations.

     LANGUAGE\ - Contains language translation directories and files for the installer.